Nike LunarGlide 8 Shoe Review

-The Nike Lunarglide is a special kind of shoe.
-It’s mildly supportive when you need it, and not when you don’t.
-It can fit a broad range of foot types, but that doesn’t mean it’s perfect for everyone.
-In fact, if you need an extremely supportive or high cushioned shoe, this probably isn’t a shoe for you.
+The Nike Lunarglide 8 is a special kind of shoe.
+It’s mildly supportive when you need it and not when you don’t.
+Nike LunarGlide 8 can fit a broad range of foot types, but that doesn’t mean it’s perfect for everyone.
+If you need an extremely supportive or high cushioned shoe, the Nike LunarGlide 8 probably isn’t a shoe for you.
 If you need a mildly supportive or neutral shoe, it could be a great option.

-While I never ran in the LunarGlide 7s or any previous model of the LunarGlude, I had put them on before.
+While I never ran in the Nike LunarGlide 7s or any previous model of the Nike LunarGlude, I had put them on before.
 They felt too supportive, and it was a shoe I didn’t need.
-The update from the LunargGlide 7 to 8 made it less supportive and a shoe I wanted to try.
+The update from the Nike LunarGlide 7 to Nike LunarGlide 8 made it less supportive and a shoe I wanted to try.

-As I mentioned, I’ve never run in LunarGlide before and in fact, on paper, it’s not exactly a shoe that would make sense for me.
-Since it is a special design that works for runners who need mild stability and those who need nothing, it can work for a few different people.
+As I mentioned, I’ve never run in the Nike LunarGlide before and in fact, on paper, it’s not exactly a shoe that would make sense for me.
+Since the Nike Lunarglide 8 is a special design that works for runners who need mild stability shoe and those who need nothing, it can work for a few different people.
 (Sorry friends, not going to try a shoe that would injure me “for the sake of the blog).

-The ride itself is light and soft.
-It doesn’t have a lot of cushion but definitely more than a racing flat.
-It’s not a shoe I’m comfortable running more than 10 miles in but some people might get away with it.
-Based on the design, I’m curious to see how much mileage,, it will be before the shoe breaks down.
+Due to the “lunarlon foam,” the ride of the Nike Lunarglide 8 is light and soft.
+It doesn’t have a lot of cushion but more than a racing flat.
+The Nike Lunarglide 8 is not a shoe I’m comfortable running more than 10 miles in, but some people might get away with it.
+Based on the design, I’m curious to see how much mileage it will be before the shoe breaks down.

-Something interesting about the design pattern of the bottom is how many rocks it collects.
+Something interesting about the design pattern of the bottom of the Nike Lunarglide 8 is how many rocks it collects.
 I’ve only run into this problem with a couple of different shoes (including the Newtons).
 It’s not a make or break for the shoe, but you will hear a little clicking noise when (not if but when) a rock gets stuck in between the layers.